 ANNA: I agree!

-MELINDA: I’ll give it a try, for sure.
+MJ: I’ll give it a try, for sure.

 SEAN: There’s a spinoff of harem manga High School DxD, focusing on two of the lead females: Asia and Koneko’s Secret Contract.
 My guess is this is similar to Haganai’s Club Minutes, aka plotless comedy.